MikhailKuklin/Interface_USPEX9.4.4_CRYSTAL/README.md

 # Interface_USPEX9.4.4_CRYSTAL
 USPEX 9.4.4/CRYSTAL interface

 Please, note that you can also cite this interface.
 DOI number created by Zenodo repository can be found here: 10.5281/zenodo.3559474.
 DOI number of original publications can be found here: 10.1021/acs.jpcc.8b08238.
+Practical examples and short can be found from Wiki page: https://wiki.aalto.fi/display/IMM/USPEX+guide.

 Interface is written for CRYSTAL17, but should be suitable at least for CRYSTAL14.
 To use CRYSTAL, specify "20" as the code number in the USPEX input file.